 In 2023, gas production began in the recently discovered Sakarya gas field.

-In its 2023 report, the European Commission criticized the functioning of democratic institutions in Turkey.
+In its 2023 report, the European Commission criticized the operation of democratic institutions in Turkey.
+As of 2023, Turkey had the highest number of cases at the European Court of Human Rights.

 The 2023 Turkey–Syria earthquakes were the deadliest in contemporary Turkish history.